Rudder with filler.

 Hull

-By Dermot Tynan, about 2 years ago.
+By Dermot Tynan, almost 4 years ago.

 It's taken an incredibly long time, but Hull #2 is on the verge of being ready for some layers of chopped-strand mat and woven roving.
 The image above is of the inverted hull, still attached to the strongback.
 Some layers of thin balsa over ten or eleven stations, and then coated with West Systems filler and epoxy, and faired to a reasonably smooth surface.